LoyolaChicagoCode/cs2-project6-arrayqueue-java/README.md

    - What happens when you offer an item to a full `FixedArrayQueue`?
    - What happens when you poll an empty `FixedArrayQueue`?
    - What is the time and (extra) space complexity of each of the `FixedArrayQueue` methods?

-# Grading (SP22 - total 3.5 points)

-- 2 completion of items marked TODO in `FixedArrayQueue` and tests passing
-- 0.5 completion of `SingleQueueService` and correct behavior
-- 1 written part
-  - 0.8 responses to the questions above
-  - 0.2 grammar, style, formatting

 # Grading (total 5 points)